javascript-tutorial/en.javascript.info/1-js/11-async/01-callbacks/article.md

 }
 ```

-When it appends the new, dynamically created, tag `<script src="…">` to the document, the browser loads and executes it.
+When it appends to the document the new, dynamically created, tag `<script src="…">`, the browser loads and executes it.

 We can use this function like this: